paleo-data/happy-hours/README.md

 # Welcome to the repository for planning PDWG Happy Hours!
-The purpose of this space is to provide PDWG with a transparent way to keep track of topic ideas, and to schedule and plan happy hour events.
+The purpose of this space is to provide the Paleo Data Working Group (PDWG) with a transparent way to keep track of topic ideas, and to schedule and plan happy hour events.

 ## How to use this repository